-Section 14.11.D - Procedure: All applications to submit property to the NWIOD regulations shall follow the procedures outlined below:
+SECTION 14.05.D - PROCEDURE: All applications to submit property to the WCOD regulations shall follow the procedures outlined below:

-Section 14.11.D.01 - Preapplication Meeting: The applicant shall engage in informal consultations with staff from the Township.
-Such consultations may also include and are strongly encouraged with the Licking County Planning Commission, the Licking County

-Engineer, one or two representatives from the Township Zoning Commission, and other departments prior to submission of an application for approval of a Development Plan.
+Section 14.05.D.01 - Preapplication Meeting: The applicant shall engage in informal consultations with staff from the Township.
+Such consultations may also include, and are strongly encourage with the Licking County Planning Commission, the Licking County Engineer, one or two representatives from the Township Zoning Commission, and other departments prior to submission of an application for approval of a Development Plan.
 No statement or action by Township or County officials in the course of these informal consultations shall be construed to be a waiver of any legal obligation of the applicant or of any procedure of formal approval required by the Township or County statutes or rules.
-Ohio's Open Meetings Laws (Section 121.22 of the Ohio Revised Code) apply to all meetings involving a quorum of members of the Zoning Commission or Trustees.
+Ohio's Open Meetings Laws (Section 121.22 of the Ohio Revised Code) is required to be observed at all meetings involving a quorum of members of the Zoning Commission or Trustees.